Global Professorships Programme 2021 guidance notes

 Applications should be submitted well in advance of the deadline; we recommend at least five days prior to allow for institutional approval.

-It is expected that up to eight awards will be offered in this round.
+It is expected that up to 8 awards will be offered in this round.
 Each award will provide funding for four years to outstanding international researchers not currently working in the United Kingdom, to bring their research expertise to the UK and strengthen the UK research base.
+The award holder is expected to do so by working with their UK host institution throughout their time on the grant.

-In a change to previous rounds, the Academy will not be requesting a host institution contribution.
-The total funding available from the Academy over the four years of the award is up to £900,000 with the host institution not required to provide any additional resource.
+The total funding available from the Academy over the four years of the award is up to £900,000.
+The host institution is not required to provide any additional resource as the programme is not offered using Full Economic Costing.

-The British Academy welcomes applications from a diverse range of UK host institutions.
-The Academy wishes to particularly encourage applications from historically and/or structurally disadvantaged groups, low-income countries and female researchers.
-The Academy realises that an application for a Global Professorship is a major professional, personal and family commitment.
+The British Academy realises that an application for a Global Professorship is a major professional, personal and family commitment.
 British Academy staff are available to discuss with potential applicants how arrangements could be made to facilitate applicants undertaking such a significant commitment.

 The British Academy will not necessarily require successful applicants to give up their existing appointment outside the UK.
 The Academy sees the following options as possible in applying for an award under this programme:

-The Academy is aware that individuals will have had different opportunities to balance their research with other commitments during their career.
-There is a question in the application form that will enable applicants to provide further information on any significant periods of leave or any periods of significant teaching or administrative workload that may have impacted on their research, so the Academy can take this into account when assessing applicants’ track record.
+- Career background and history – The Academy is aware that individuals will have had different opportunities to balance their research with other commitments during their career or may come from diverse or non-traditional career backgrounds.
+For example, having taken extended leave including parental or medical leave, or having returned to research following time in other roles or having had periods of significant teaching or administrative workload that may have impacted on the applicants’ research.
+There is a question in the application form (the personal statement) that will enable applicants to provide further information so that the Academy can take this into account when assessing applicants’ track record.

 Applicants must meet the following eligibility criteria:

-• Grants are available to mid-career and senior researchers in any discipline within the humanities and social sciences (recognised in their field or with exceptional promise) who are currently employed outside the United Kingdom, on a permanent contract (which may be part-time or full-time) or, if temporary, would normally be a contract that will not end during the course of the grant unless expressly agreed with the Academy prior to the application being submitted that such an application would be considered eligible.
+- Grants are available to mid-career and senior researchers in any discipline within the humanities and social sciences (recognised in their field or with exceptional promise) who are currently employed outside the United Kingdom, on a permanent contract (which may be part-time or full-time) or, if temporary, would normally be a contract that will not end during the course of the grant.
+Any exceptions must be expressly agreed with the Academy prior to the application being submitted in order for such an application to be considered eligible.

-• Applicants must be available to take up an unpaid leave of absence, a long-term secondment or employment at an eligible UK institution (see paragraph 9 above).
+- Applicants must be available to take up an unpaid leave of absence, a long-term secondment or employment at an eligible UK institution (see paragraph 18 above).
 If this is unclear from an applicant’s national setting, then the Academy welcomes communication with applicants prior to applications being submitted.
-Eligible institutions include but are not limited to the British International Research Institutes.

 Candidates should be based outside the UK at the time of application.
 Applicants who are working outside the UK but are employed primarily by a UK institution are not eligible to apply.

 Applicants must demonstrate that they have been in contact with their UK host institution prior to the application.
+When completing the application form you will be asked to name the UK host institution and the department; in cases where the host institution is Oxford or Cambridge the college will also need to be provided.
 Please note that the British Academy is not able to assist with locating or facilitating contact with UK host institutions.

 The British Academy emphasises the very strong and clear expectation of the linkage between the individual career development of the award-holder and the research goals and strategies of the host UK institution.
 This may, naturally, act as a self-limiter on the number of applications that any single institution will wish to support.
 Nonetheless, the Academy expects that institutions will only submit up to 4 applications to this round.
 If this expectation is exceeded by an institution the Academy reserves the right to introduce more explicit demand management limits on specific institutions for this and other schemes.